tnwei/tnwei.github.io/content/about.md

 I hike regularly on weekends.
 There's a lot of good places to go in the KL / Klang valley area.

 I think the most important language to in machine learning for the next decade is English.
-Because that's what the docs will be written in.
+Because that's what the docs will be written in!